 Itinerary

-5 minute read
+4 minute read

-An itinerary is a time-ordered document that maps every segment of a journey: departures, arrivals, hotel check-ins, meetings, ground transportation, and contingency plans.
-In corporate travel, an itinerary goes beyond a simple list of destinations.
-It serves as the single source of truth that connects the traveler, their manager, the travel management company, and the company's security team.
+An itinerary is a time-ordered plan that maps every segment of a journey: flights, hotel stays, ground transportation, meetings, and contingency steps.
+In corporate travel, it functions as the single reference document connecting the traveler, their manager, the travel management company, and the security team.

-The word comes from the Latin itinerarium, a Roman road guide listing distances between stops.
-Modern business travel itineraries function the same way: they answer "where is this person, when, and how do we reach them?" at any point during a trip.
+• The word derives from the Latin *itinerarium*, a Roman road guide listing distances between stops.
+Modern business itineraries serve the same purpose: they answer where an employee is, when, and how to reach them at any point during a trip.

-What Belongs in a Business Travel Itinerary
+What Belongs in a Business Travel Itinerary?

 Flight details: Airline, flight number, PNR (confirmation code), seat assignment, departure and arrival times in local time zones, terminal and gate, and loyalty program number.
-Navan populates these fields automatically from booking data and pushes real-time delay or gate-change notifications to the traveler's phone.

 Ground transportation: Car service pickups, rental car confirmations, train tickets, and ride-share pre-bookings.
 Include pickup addresses, driver contact numbers, and buffer time between the airport and the first meeting.

-Hotel stays: Property name and address, confirmation number, check-in and check-out times, Wi-Fi credentials, and loyalty program number.
+Hotel stays: Property name and address, confirmation number, check-in and check-out times, and loyalty program number.
 Note the reason for the hotel choice (walking distance to a client office, for example) so a rebooking during disruptions preserves the same advantage.

 Compliance and emergency information: Passport and visa details, travel insurance policy numbers, corporate expense policy spend limits, and local emergency contacts including the nearest embassy for international travel.
-Travel managers use this section for duty-of-care obligations, particularly during crises when they need to locate employees quickly.
+Travel managers use this section for duty of care obligations, particularly during crises when they need to locate employees quickly.

-Travel Itinerary vs. Booking Confirmation
+Itinerary vs. Booking Confirmation

 Travelers often confuse an itinerary with a booking confirmation.
-They serve different purposes:
+They serve different purposes.

 Aspect